-Meadow Run Trail is a 2.9 mile lightly trafficked loop trail located near Ohiopyle, PA that features a waterfall and is rated as moderate.
+Meadow Run Trail is a 2.9 mile lightly trafficked loop trail located near Ohiopyle, Pennsylvania that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and is accessible from July until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash